St Brendan's left devastated as appeal to play All-Ireland final fails

-The manager of the St Brendan's College junior team has decided to withdraw from all Gaelic games activity in the school after the GAA cancelled their All-Ireland final.
+The manager of the St Brendan's College junior team has decided to withdraw from all GAA activity in the school after the GAA cancelled their All-Ireland final.

 The Sem were due to face St Pat's, Navan, in the final of the Paul McGirr Cup before the coronavirus shutdown and the GAA's subsequent decision to abandon all outstanding schools' games beyond provincial level.